Your B2B Company is Ignoring Free Marketing with Google My Business

 The GMB listing offers clear, straightforward details on your business, giving a potential customer the first look at whether your company might be a good fit.
-You see right away that we are a “Marketing agency in Nashville, Tennessee,” and that “Golden Spiral is a specialized, integrated marketing agency… [that] works exclusively with B2B companies…” That’s enough information to know if you want to look at “More” with us.
+You see right away that we are a “Marketing agency in Nashville, Tennessee,” and that “Golden Spiral is a specialized marketing agency that helps healthcare technology companies establish and communicate their unique message to the right decision-makers.
+We exist to help you realize your market potential.
+Services include: positioning and messaging, design, SEO, branding, and content development” That’s enough information to know if you want to look at “More” with us.

 To create a GMB listing, sign on to your Google account and go to Google My Business.